rohbot/drl-continuous-control/Report.md

 	PPO_EPOCHS          = 10
 	TARGET_REWARD       = 30

-This leads to an agent that can achieve an average score of 30 over 100 episodes after 146 episodes

 ## Results

+The agent can achieve an average score of 30 over 100 episodes after 146 episodes

 ![Plot of Rewards](data/images/ppo-training.png)